MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/link-to-external-website-on-learner-Homepage.md

     :::image type="content" source="../media/EL6.png" alt-text="External link 6":::

-1. Switch to the learner’s view on your instance and select the profile picture: you will be able to see the external link available on the panel as illustrated below (**visit Microsoft Community Training**).
+1. Switch to the learner’s view on your instance and select the profile picture: you will be able to see the external link available on the panel as illustrated below (**visit Community Training**).

     :::image type="content" source="../media/el7.png" alt-text="External link 7":::

-1. Select the available link (**Microsoft Community Training**, as in the example above) and the web site opens up instantly as a new tab on your screen.
+1. Select the available link (**Community Training**, as in the example above) and the web site opens up instantly as a new tab on your screen.